-Hertfordshire Constabulary will be operating the new "Policing Education Qualifications Framework" (PEQF) in partnership with Anglia Ruskin University.
+Hertfordshire Constabulary are operating the new "Policing Education Qualifications Framework" (PEQF) in partnership with Anglia Ruskin University.

 It is still very much about on the job training to become a Police officer but with the benefit of gaining a fully funded degree, with training delivered in partnership with Anglia Ruskin University (ARU).
 You will be able to earn whilst you learn!